Guide to Streaming Video Services

 Peacock

-A multiyear deal with Lionsgate that started in 2024 brings its theatrically released films to Peacock.
+A multiyear deal with Lionsgate, which began in 2024, brings Lionsgate’s theatrically released films to Peacock.

-For sports fans, Peacock will stream Premier League soccer games, golf tournaments, and WWE Network matches and original series, as well as premium live events.
-It also has a deal with the NFL through 2033 to show Sunday night NFL games that air on NBC.
+For sports fans, Peacock will stream Premier League soccer, golf tournaments, WWE Network matches and original series, and premium live events.
+It also has a deal with the NFL through 2033 to air Sunday Night Football on NBC.

 Sign up for Peacock.